Proven-Paradox/shaper-system/Handbook.md

 ## Step 1: Attributes
 Each character’s general characteristics are represented by their “Attributes.”
 These are numbers that broadly represent the character’s capabilities.
 These add directly to at least two other secondary statistics and are added in when making certain skill checks (more on both of these subjects later).
 A zero represents average human performance in that Attribute, and from there it can go positive or negative.
 Two or above represents a gifted individual, and above five indicates superhuman ability.
 Negative two or below indicates an impairment that has a significant effect on one’s life, and negative five and below represents difficulty so severe that one cannot get by day to day without assistance.
 Your Arbiter will tell you the rules on how you determine your Attributes.
-My recommendation is to give between five and seven points to spend, with the option to take a -1 in order to increase another attribute by 1.
+My recommendation is to give between 5 and 7 points to spend, with the option to take a -1 in order to increase another attribute by 1.
 I recommend against randomizing Attribute generation, but I can’t stop an Arbiter who disagrees.

 There are six attributes: Strength, Finesse, Toughness, Mind, Heart, and Soul.
 * **Strength** represents both raw strength and one’s ability to utilize strength.
 High strength may mean people ask your character to help move things for them a lot, or perhaps that they are on some kind of athletics team.
 They could be visibly muscular.
 Meanwhile, low strength might result in the character being spindly or out of shape.